ffakih5/Team-Profile-Generator/README.md

 ## Questions

-If you would like to reach more to enquire about this application, send here: [Email]<a href="mailto: fatima.fakih@hotmail.com.au"></a>
+If you would like to reach more to enquire about this application, send here:
+<a href="mailto: fatima.fakih@hotmail.com.au">Email</a>